So, you’re lucky enough to finally have the backyard look of your dreams.

 From rug adhesive pads, to furniture ties, to carefully placed potted plants, you’re sure to find a way to keep your rugs where they’re needed, and keep your yard, porch, or patio looking great!

 If you have a similar problem with outdoor curtains, read my post about how to prevent them from flying away with the wind as well.
+And if your furniture tries to fly away, check these methods to anchor the patio furniture down.

 Did you like our post about how to keep outdoor rug from blowing away?
 Let us know in the comments!